 In 2021, tuition for full-time students at Itasca Community College was $5,192 a year for in-state students and $6,490 a year for out-of-state students.

 Usually, college tuition goes up about 3% every year.

 Remember, the displayed price of tuition does not tell the full story.
 Many students find the actual cost of college is far less than the sticker price after grants, scholarships, and tuition discounts kick in.
 Plus, student loans can make thecost of college more manageable until after graduation.

-Itasca Community College is a public, state institution, so it offers a reduced tuition rate of $4,870 for in-state students who attend full-time.
-For students who are not considered Minnesota-residents, out-of-state tuition is $6,088 a year.
+Itasca Community College is a public, state institution, which means it offers a reduced tuition rate of $5,192 for in-state students who attend full-time.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Don't forget to check your state's requirements for in-state residency.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be additional requirements too, depending on the state you and your parents currently live in.
+Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
+Take the time to confirm your state's requirements for in-state residency.
+Each state has different requirements to qualify as in-state resident.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be additional requirements as well, depending on where you live.